minad/org-modern/README.md

 ```
 ### The bracket style

-If you'd like a different face than `org-meta-line` for the "bracket", configure the `org-modern-bracket-line` face.
+If you'd like a different face than `org-meta-line` for the "bracket", configure the `org-modern-indent-bracket-line` face.

 ### Related config